 "I enjoyed reading Execution by Family: A Theory of Honor Violence.
 Cooney’s discussion of the different social conditions in which family honor takes place and when women are more (or less) at risk of family violence was illuminating.
 His discussion of women’s relationships, closeness, social distance and social time brought home the challenges many women face.
 All too often, women do not command the influence of other important figures in the family in order to secure their safety because they are socially inferior and experience inequalities – their ‘transgressions’ are then considered too ‘dishonorable’ and very few are able to defend them.
 Overall, this is a very useful book for anybody who is interested in the study of family honor violence".

 Dr. Mohammad Mazher Idriss, Lecturer in Law, Manchester Metropolitan University, UK

-Part One: Description
+Part I: Description